 where $\delta$ and $\epsilon_c$ are the thickness and the dielectric constant of the contamination interface.
 Since in Fig.~\ref{figure:psm_psa_analytical_sch}, only the central slot between the conductors is taken into account as the SA interface, the EPR at SA interface should be evaluated by matching the boundary conditions~\cite{Wenner2011,Murray2018,Murray2020,Sandberg2012}.

-By applying the FEM / SIE methods and the analytical expressions, we simulate CPCs on a silicon substrate ($\epsilon_{\text{sub}}$ = 11.9) with $L=800$ $\mu$m and $L_0=100$ $\mu$m for a few combinations of $a$ and $b$.
-Different mesh densities are applied to each of the combinations to study the convergences.
+By applying the FEM/SIE methods and the analytical expressions, we simulate CPCs on a silicon substrate ($\epsilon_{\text{sub}}$ = 11.9) with $L=800$ $\mu$m and $L_0=100$ $\mu$m for a few combinations of $a$ and $b$.
+Different mesh densities are applied to each of the combinations to study the convergence.
 In this study, we quantify the cost of the numerical methods by the simulation wall time.

-As shown in Fig.~\ref{figure:cpc_cap}, the capacitance converge rapidly to the simulation time with the proposed SIE method and moderately with the FEM method.
-This is as expected, since the Galerkin's method is of second order accuracy due to its variational form~\cite{Richmond1991,Harrington1993}.
+As shown in Fig.~\ref{figure:cpc_cap}, the capacitance converges rapidly with simulation time with the proposed SIE method and moderately with the FEM method.
+This is as expected, since the Galerkin method is of second order accuracy due to its variational form~\cite{Richmond1991,Harrington1993}.
 Note that, for the FEM results, we only take the last adaptive simulation time into account for a fair comparison.
 The actual FEM total time cost, including the adaptive meshing process and iterative simulation steps, is roughly three times of the recorded simulation time.

-However, to achieve a good convergence of the EPR requires more effort.
+However, achieving good convergence for the EPR requires more effort.
 We apply the electrostatic FEM simulator to such a configuration: A CPC with $L=800$ $\mu$m, $L_0=100$ $\mu$m and the contamination interfaces of $\delta=3$ nm.
 Both the substrate and the contamination dielectric constant are assumed to be $\epsilon_{\text{sub}} = \epsilon_c = 11.9$ without loss of generality.

-The ultra-thin contamination interfaces are meshed with fine tetrahedrons in order to obtain an accurate electric energy participated within the volumes.
+The ultra-thin contamination interfaces are meshed with fine tetrahedrons in order to obtain an accurate electric energy within the volumes.
 At the same time, however, the number of unknowns grows significantly due to the multiscale nature of the problem, which prevents further mesh refinement at the interfaces.
 As a result, the computational cost becomes an obvious bottleneck.
-Not only is the time cost high, but also the huge memory cost, while our workstation has insufficient memory to get converged results.
+Not only is the time cost high, but the memory cost is also huge, while our workstation has insufficient memory to obtain converged results.

-As shown in Fig.~\ref{fig:combined_psm}~(a), the FEM simulation results converge slowly to the analytical values, and it takes roughly an hour to achieve $15\%$ accuracy.
+As shown in Fig.~\ref{fig:combined_psm}, the FEM simulation results converge slowly to the analytical values, and it takes roughly an hour to achieve $15\%$ accuracy.
 Again, only the last adaptive simulation time is counted.